dji-sdk/Mobile-SDK-Doc/source/cn/ios-tutorials/index.md

  *  Camera work modes.
  */
 typedef NS_ENUM (NSUInteger, DJICameraMode){

     /**
      *  Capture mode.
 In this mode, the user can capture pictures.
      */
     DJICameraModeShootPhoto = 0x00,

     /**
      *  Record mode.
 In this mode, the user can record videos.
      */
     DJICameraModeRecordVideo = 0x01,

     /**
      *  Playback mode.
-In this mode, the user can preview photos and videos, and
+In this mode, the user can preview photos and videos, and can
-     *  they can delete files.
+     *  delete files.
+It is supported by  Phantom 3 Profressional camera, X3, X5 and X5R
-     *
+     *  cameras on aircraft and Phantom 4 camera.
+Playback mode is not  supported by
+     *  Z30, X5S, X4S, Phantom 4 Pro, Mavic Pro, Phantom 3 Standard, Phantom 3 Advanced,
-     *  Not supported by OSMO, Phantom 3 Standard.
+     *  Phantom 3 4K and  Osmo series.
      */
     DJICameraModePlayback = 0x02,

     /**
-     *  In this mode, user can download media to Mobile Device.
+     *  In this mode, the user can download media to the Mobile Device.
+Not supported by
-     *
-     *  Supported by Phantom 3 Professional, Phantom 3 Advanced, Phantom 3 Standard, X3.
+     *  X5 camera nor X5R camera while  mounted on aircraft.
      */
     DJICameraModeMediaDownload = 0x03,

+    /**
+     *  In this mode, live stream resolution and frame rate will be 1080i50 (PAL) or
+     *  720p60 (NTSC).
+In this mode videos can  be recorded.
+Still photos can also be
+     *  taken only when video is recording.
+The only way to exit broadcast mode is to
+     *  change modes to `DJICameraModeRecordVideo`.
+Only supported by Inspire 2.
+     */
+    DJICameraModeBroadcast = 0x04,

     /**
      *  The camera work mode is unknown.
      */